 This healthy, vegan lentil nourish bowl is packed with wholesome ingredients like green lentils, roasted potatoes, steamed kale and roasted onions and carrots.
-This recipe is gluten-free and can be oil-free.

 - Green lentils.
 Green lentils add protein to the bowl along with lots of micronutrients.
 I cooked them in my Instant Pot to keep things nice and easy.

 - Roasted potatoes – you can use any kind of potato here (russet, red etc.)

 - Roasted carrots and onions – can easily swap these out for whatever you have on hand, see variations below

 - Steamed kale with garlic – any variety of kale works here